"When might I receive my major decision? Does UT have rolling admissions for freshmen?" UT Austin Admissions Waves, Decision Timeline, and Deferrals

 Some honors programs released admissions offers after February 1 even for students who applied by the November 1 priority deadline.

-For fall 2020 applicants, decisions were released on the following dates:
+For Fall 2020 applicants, decisions were released on the following dates:

 November 22, 2019, was the first release of Major decisions for a very small handful of top 6% Engineering, Business, and other majors.